SoloByte/bytepath/README.md

 # Bytepath Love2D Game Tutorial

-Bytepath is game made by a327ex using the Löve(Love2D) Framework and Lua. a327ex made a serial of blog posts showing the detailed development of Bytepath.
+Bytepath is game made by a327ex using the Löve(Love2D) Framework and Lua. a327ex made a series of blog posts showing the detailed development of Bytepath.
 I am following his tutorial to learn about the Love2D Framework and Lua.

 ## Tutorial Posts